skip to Main Content

 • failure to properly dispose of narcotics and other serious medications.

-If you are informed that a complaint has been filed against you, the first thing you should do is consult a professional licensed defense attorney.
+If you are informed that a complaint has been filed against you, the first thing you should do is consult a professional nursing license defense attorney.
 Do not, under any circumstances, ignore the complaint, as this could result in significant legal and financial charges against you.
 You have options if you have a reprimand on your South Carolina nursing license.
 However, it is also not recommended that you respond to those charges and undertake your defense on your own.
 You should discuss the circumstances of your case with a lawyer.

 At The Jeffcoat Firm, we realize that just because a complaint has been filed against you does not mean you are guilty.
-You should also not assume that you will lose your license simply because a complaint has been filed against you.
+You should also not assume that you will lose your nursing license simply because a complaint has been filed against you.
 You need to understand that there are many different situations under which the other party may have taken such an action.
-Sometimes, there is misunderstandings and miscommunication.
+Sometimes, there are misunderstandings and miscommunication.
 You should not simply give up and assume it’s all over for you because it’s not.

 Nurses work very hard to earn their license.
 If a complaint is filed against them, and if they know that they are not guilty or the circumstances were beyond their control, they should defend their right to continue to practice.
 There are often cases where the nurse is blamed for other people’s mistakes or where there is some misunderstanding as to why the nurse did what she did in a particular situation.
 You have the right to a fair defense, and you have the right to present to the court why you did what you did and why the accusations against you are not completely true.
 If a complaint has been filed against you, and if you are on the verge of losing your license, contact an experienced defense attorney today.